Quantitative easing hopefuls may be disappointed as Draghi plays for time

 The French government has consistently called for the ECB to do more to bring down the euro exchange rate to boost competitiveness.
 Over the last month, the euro has dropped from near $1.37 to around $1.31.

-The ECB is already "moving fast forward" with preparations to buy securitised loans, Draghi said in Jackson Hole, and economists expect further details on a possible asset-backed securities (ABS) programme on Thursday.
+The ECB is already "moving fast forward" with preparations to buy securitized loans, Draghi said in Jackson Hole, and economists expect further details on a possible asset-backed securities (ABS) program on Thursday.

 "The easiest way for them would be to confirm that they've agreed to do ABS and that they are in the final stages of dotting the 'i's and crossing the 't's," said Citigroup's Menuet.